Kwei Su Lee

 A Special Thank to Dr. Kwei Lee Su: These photos are shared courtesy of Dr. Kwei Lee Su, who began learning Tai Chi at age 77 in 2019.
 Through her dedication and determination, she has advanced significantly and learned several Tai Chi and Qigong forms.
 These photos were taken by James Lu last year when then 81-year-young Dr. Kwei were practicing Chen Style Old-Frame Routine One (Lao Jia Yi Lu) or a Chen Style Tai Chi long form in St. Louis (MO).

-One thought on “Stand on one leg for 30 seconds?
+5 thoughts on “Stand on one leg for 30 seconds?
 If not, practice Tai Chi and Why.

 Leave a Reply